braze-inc/braze-docs/_docs/_hidden/private_betas/snapchat_audience_sync.md

 # Audience Sync to Snapchat

 Using the Braze Audience Sync to Snapchat, brands can elect to add user data from their own Braze integration to Snapchat customer lists to deliver advertisements based on behavioral triggers, segmentation, and more.
-Any criteria you'd normally use to trigger a message (Push, Email, SMS, Webhook, etc.) in a Braze Canvas based on your user data can now be used to trigger an ad to that user in your Snapchat customer lists.
+Any criteria you'd normally use to trigger a message (push, email, SMS, webhook, etc.) in a Braze Canvas based on your user data can now be used to trigger an ad to that user in your Snapchat customer lists.

 **Common use cases for audience syncing include:**

 - Targeting high-value users via multiple channels to drive purchases or engagement
 - Retargeting users who are less responsive to other marketing channels
 - Creating suppression audiences to prevent users from receiving advertisements when they're already loyal consumers of your brand
-- Creating Lookalike Audiences to acquire new users more efficiently
+- Creating lookalike audiences to acquire new users more efficiently

 This feature allows users to control what specific first-party data is shared with Snapchat.
 At Braze, the integrations you can and cannot share your first-party data with are given the utmost consideration.
 For more information, refer to our [privacy policy](https://www.braze.com/privacy).